 The Transportation Authority launched a new study, funded by a Caltrans Planning Grant and Prop K half-cent local transportation sales tax, to plan safety improvements at 10 South of Market intersections where freeway ramps intersect city streets.
 Serving fast-moving traffic, many of these ramps are located close to public schools, single room occupancy hotels, and senior centers, which attract people at high risk of injury from traffic collisions.
 The study follows a smaller study funded by our Neighborhood Transportation Improvement Program, also known as NTIP, to plan near-term improvements at five similar intersections (see NTIP in the Fund section of the Annual Report).
-Working in collaboration with the SFMTA and Caltrans, the study team will consider both near- and longer-term safety improvements at the additional intersections with recommendations slated to be finalized in late 2018.
+Working in collaboration with the California Department of Transportation, also known as Caltrans, and the SFMTA, the study team will consider both near- and longer-term safety improvements at the additional intersections with recommendations slated to be finalized in late 2018.